matthiasGmayer/structural-independence-typst/presentation.typ

 // #components.adaptive-columns(outline(title: none, indent: 1em))

+_
+Abstract:
+I present a quick review of the usage of Bayesian networks, d-separation and causal discovery, and their limitations for making sense of structure in observed data distributions.
+I highlight d-separation as the central object in classical causal discovery and present its generalization, 'structural independence' as a combinatorial property on product spaces.
+The main theorem states that its definition is justified.
+More precisely, this combinatorial property is characterized as independence in all product probability distributions on the product space, generalizing soundness and completeness of $d$-separation.
+_

 = Background

 == Structure
 Let $V$ be a set of variables and $PP$ a distributions over those.
 What can we tell about the structure that the variables $V$ have?
+(Assume finiteness for now)

 // #set node(radius: 1em)
 #pause